 2 Supporting refugees in the nearest dispersal area by fundraising or volunteering for a local City of Sanctuary group or other organisations.
 Some cities have voluntary hosting schemes for destitute asylum seekers which are likely to be in huge need of funds and voluntary help – contact NACCOM for details of where these are.
 In many places, local City of Sanctuary groups or other organisations run drop-ins or welcome projects or provide limited face-to-face advice and signposting and other services for asylum seekers and refugees which probably need more voluntary help,

-3 Respite breaks and holidays – it can be really valuable for asylum seekers and refugees to get away for a few days into the countryside – to experience some local hospitality and culture, to practice English, and just to meet and share with people (don’t forget they have a great deal to offer as well as having needs).
+3 Offer respite breaks and holidays – it can be really valuable for asylum seekers and refugees to get away for a day trip or even a few days into the countryside – to experience some local hospitality and culture, to practice English, and just to meet and share with people (don’t forget they have a great deal to offer as well as having needs).
 For other places doing this already see The Grange Home of Sanctuary and this article about a village welcoming asylum seeking women and their children and this news item from Wales.
 Contact your nearest group.
 Check our our Sanctuary Breaks pages.

 4 Lobbying and campaigning – there are lots of online petitions etc. Our website is frequently updated with information about campaigns.
 Click here to sign up to our newsletters which have all the latest actions.
 Also you can ask your MP to join the All Party Parliamentary Group (APPG) on Refugees.